apnadkarni/blt/man/tree.rst

     token is used to work with the tree object.

     A token for the tree data object is returned.
 Tree data objects can be shared.
-For example, the **tree** and **hiertable** commands may be accessing the same tree data object.
+For example, the **blt::tree** and **blt::hiertable** commands may be accessing the same tree data object.
 Each client grabs a token that is associated with the tree.
-When all tokens are released (see **Blt_TreeReleaseToken**) the tree data object is automatically destroyed.
+When all tokens are released (see **Blt_Tree_ReleaseToken**) the tree data object is automatically destroyed.

   A standard Tcl result is returned.
 If TCL_ERROR is returned, then